-Commas follow particular rules in particular sentence constructions, as well; they are very important in both compound sentences and complex sentences.
+Commas follow particular rules in particular sentence constructions as well; they are very important in both compound sentences and complex sentences.

-You will learn more about these sentence types in later lessons, but for now, just keep in mind that a compound sentence is a sentence that combines two or more independent clauses, while a complex sentence is a sentence that combines at least one dependent clause with at least one independent clause.
+A compound sentence is a sentence that combines two or more independent clauses.
+A complex sentence is a sentence that combines at least one dependent clause with at least one independent clause.
 In both types of sentences, commas separate these clauses.